RaphaelIT7/gmod-holylib/README.md

 ### Hooks

-#### HolyLib:OnSourceTVNetMessage(HLTVClient client, bf_read buffer)
+#### HolyLib:OnSourceTVNetMessage(CHLTVClient client, bf_read buffer)
-Called when a HLTVClient sends a net message to the server.
+Called when a CHLTVClient sends a net message to the server.

 Example:
 ```lua